-Working as an important member of a health care team is an experience like no other.
-In today’s health care arena, medical assistants are becoming increasingly relied upon by doctors and nurses, and find themselves with a broad range of responsibilities.
+Working as a medical assistant is an important role to the health care team, and is an experience like no other.
+In today’s health care workforce, medical assistants are becoming increasingly relied upon by both doctors and nurses; finding themselves with a broad range of responsibilities.
 In any medical office, success is often determined by the quality and dedication of their medical assistants.

-Our medical assistant program is designed to prepare students to meet their responsibilities, and achieve a fulfilling career in the health care industry.
+Our medical assistant courses are designed to prepare students to meet their responsibilities, and achieve a fulfilling career in the health care industry.

-The medical assistant program will award you the associate in specialized business degree in 18 months, allowing you to work in different positions in hospitals, clinics, doctor’s offices and many other settings.
+The medical assistant program will award you the associate in specialized business degree in just 18 months.
+This associate’s degree allows you to work different positions in hospitals, clinics, doctor’s offices and many other settings.

 In the medical assistant program, you will explore administrative, front-office areas associated with the profession, as well as the clinical skills you will need to assist doctors and nurses in patient care.
 Some of the areas covered in the program are: